tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 so it wasn't easy,
 but I tried to immerse as much as possible.
 I had earphones on in class and while commuting.
-At home I always kept the immersion going.
+At home, I always kept the immersion going.

 ### Do you still watch anime?